Maxim Group Thinks Whitestone REIT's Stock is Going to Recover

-In a report released today, Michael Diana from Maxim Group maintained a Buy rating on Whitestone REIT (WSR), with a price target of $13.00.
-The company’s shares closed last Wednesday at $5.77, close to its 52-week low of $4.91.
+In a report released today, Michael Diana from Maxim Group reiterated a Buy rating on Whitestone REIT (WSR), with a price target of $13.00.
+The company’s shares closed last Tuesday at $5.63, close to its 52-week low of $4.91.

-According to TipRanks.com, Diana has 0 stars on 0-5 stars ranking scale with an average return of -8.1% and a 42.3% success rate.
-Diana covers the Financial sector, focusing on stocks such as First Savings Financial Group, Westamerica Bancorporation, and Pennantpark Floating Rate.
+According to TipRanks.com, Diana has 0 stars on 0-5 stars ranking scale with an average return of -7.7% and a 43.1% success rate.
+Diana covers the Financial sector, focusing on stocks such as First Savings Financial Group, Arlington Asset Investment, and Westamerica Bancorporation.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Whitestone REIT with a $9.50 average price target.
+Whitestone REIT has an analyst consensus of Moderate Buy, with a price target consensus of $9.50.

 See today’s analyst top recommended stocks >>